 Philosophy

 I received my PhD in Philosophy-Neuroscience-Psychology from Washington University in St. Louis in May 2021.
-I worked on the philosophy of mind and perception and the philosophy of cognitive science and psychology.
+I worked on the philosophy of mind and perception and the philosophy of cognitive science.

-My dissertation is on event perception, a topic that has been largely unexplored in philosophy.
-I show that the existing talk of event perception in the philosophy of perception would benefit from rigorous development.
-On the basis of the empirical work on event perception, I argue that we perceive events.
-I suggest that event representations are over and above object and property representations and that we perceptually attribute temporal boundness uniquely to events.
+My dissertation is on the perception of events, like songs, thunderstorms, and conversations.
+Event perception has been largely unexplored in philosophy, especially relative to object perception, but a growing body of evidence from cognitive psychology suggests that we perceive events in addition to objects.
+I lay out a set of goals and methods for a fruitful philosophical investigation of event perception, then pursue that investigation.
+On the basis of the empirical work, and with attention to the unique philosophical problems posed by event perception, I argue that we perceive events.
+I furthermore suggest that event representations are over and above object and property representations, and that we perceptually attribute temporal boundness uniquely to events.
 My dissertation was supervised by Casey O'Callaghan (advisor), Jeff Zacks (psychology), John Heil, Ron Mallon, and Becko Copenhaver.
 (PDF) (Open Scholarship)

 From Fall 2016 through Spring 2019, I presented my research in the philosophy of mind/perception and the philosophy of cognitive science/psychology at numerous conferences across the US and Europe.